jube-home/www.jube.io/_pages/partners.md

 Pilots remain partner‑led while benefiting from direct access to the creator of Jube.

 ### 📘 3.
-Retained Services
+Optional Expert of Record

-For ongoing delivery, an optional retained package provides a small number of hours per month for:
+Ensure delivery success without taking over your team.
+With an optional Expert of Record engagement, Jube provides:

-- architectural oversight
+- Priority access to senior expertise
-- model optimisation
+- Architectural guidance and best-practice reviews
-- support with high‑value client engagements
+- Support during high-value client projects
 - SME input on rules, data flows, and operational design

-This structure maintains long‑term quality without displacing the partner’s relationship with their clients.
+You retain full control of client relationships while benefiting from expert oversight and risk reduction.

 ---